HaroldHS/personal-search-engine/README.md

 # personal-search-engine
 Personal Search Engine is a small scale "organic" search engine that is accessible via your local machine.
+The search engine uses TF-IDF algorithm for searching keywords / tokens / terms inside documents / web pages.
+However, since the project is a small scaled project, manual web pages indexing is needed in order to make the search engine works (look at `Databse page setup` section).

+> Note: This project is still on development and the current code base is intended for prototyping.
+Don't deploy this project on production server/service.

 ### Requirements